-Proposal for two flood resilient can-float homes situated in flood zones 2 and 3 having being classified as safe with dry access by the Environment Agency and conforming to current UK guidelines.
+A proposal for two flood resilient can-float homes situated in flood zones 2 and 3, having being classified as safe with dry access by the Environment Agency and conforming to current UK guidelines.

-It has been accepted that the proposals are fully flood resilient taking in to account the new climate change requirements and in this case sea level rise up to 2116.
-Having passed the EA requirements the proposals are subject to the Sequential and Exceptions Test.
-The Sequential Test is currently being disputed and contested following a recently failed planning appeal.
+It has been accepted that the proposals are fully flood-resilient taking in to account the new climate change requirements and in this case sea level rise up to 2116.
+Having passed the Environment Agency requirements, the proposals are subject to the sequential and exceptions tests.
+The sequential test is currently being disputed and contested following a recently failed planning appeal.
 The proposals are deemed to have passed the exceptions test as the buildings do not make flooding worse elsewhere and offer betterment to the local community.